ABOUT BOTOX®

 Q: Are there any side effects?

-A: The main side effects after injection are pain from injection and bruising, which are usually minimal and temporary.
+A: The main discomforts after injection are pain from injection and bruising, which are usually minimal and temporary.
 Ptosis or eyelid droop may also occur for temporary.

 A: There is no downtime.
 Patients may return to their normal activities immediately after the treatment.